 Only Today is Active.
 Change the status of the others to On Hold.
 (Create them first, then select them all and change the status en masse.)
 Tasks assigned to those contexts aren’t actionable yet.

-Note that if it’s currently March, the current month is This Month and April is Next Month.
-This is why 03-March and 04-April go at the bottom of the list.
-They represent next March and April—a year from now.
+Note that if it’s currently November, the current month is This Month and December is Next Month.
+This is why 11-November and 12-December go at the bottom of the list.
+They represent next November and December—a year from now.

 Get Some Perspective